daseibert/image_similarity_toolbox/readme.txt

 Berg.
 Shape Matching and Object Recognition.
 2005.

+Oliva, Torralba.
+Modeling the Shape of the Scene: a Holistic Representation of the Spatial Envelope.
+International Journal in Computer Vision 2001.

 Kimia et al. Shapes, shocks, and deformations i: the components of two-dimensional shape and the reaction-diffusion space.
 International Journal of Computer Vision 1995.

 Kay et al. Identifying natural images from human brain activity.
 Nature 2008.